 The Waterford School admits students from a variety of socio-economic backgrounds.
 To fulfill this commitment, the School maintains a Financial Assistance Program to support highly qualified students.

 These need-based grants are for partial tuition, with priority given first to the oldest students, and then to younger students, as funds are available.
 Waterford’s need-based financial aid program has a limited budget.
 Assistance may range from a minimum amount to one-half tuition grants.
 Grants are based on the level of demonstrated financial need and take into account current income and other family assets.
-Grants are made for one year but may be renewed upon the evaluation of continuing need; thus awards are reassessed annually.
+Grants are made for one year but may be renewed upon the evaluation of continuing need; thus grants are reassessed annually.

 The Financial Aid Committee considers achievement, merit, integrity, citizenship and the potential for full participation in the Waterford community.
 Students must demonstrate a desire to learn, to be ready to study, practice and achieve in a rigorous academic environment.